valentinoli/ada-2019-project-adagio/docs/index.md

 Depending on what types of food Switzerland is importing and from where, this raises the possibility that a Swiss citizen might have a smaller carbon foodprint by eating more meat, contradicting the typical recommendation.
 Would living with a vegan diet require an excessive amount of imported foods, outweighting the carbon offset of not eating meat?
 Or is there a large enough amount of carbon produced by the meat industry that eating a plant-based diet is still more sustainable?

-This project will attempt to answer the following question:
+We will attempt to answer the question:

 > ### How can a Swiss consumer best adapt their diet to reduce their carbon "foodprint", based on several factors that go into the carbon emissions of food production?